uschtwill/docker_monitoring_logging_alerting/README.md

 If you're annoyed by non-events repeatedly triggering alerts, throw them in ./logstash/config/31-non-events.conf in order for logstash to silence them by overwritting their log_level upon import.

+Notice: Since v4.0, Grafana also does alerting - with quite a nice GUI.
+I haven't tried it yet myself, but I encourage you to look into it: http://docs.grafana.org/guides/whats-new-in-v4/.

 ### Grafana/Prometheus Query Building